Emergency Fund India 2026: How Much Do You Really Need? (Calculator + Where to Park)

 Can I invest my emergency fund in stocks/mutual funds?

 No. Emergency fund must be in liquid, safe instruments.
 Stocks/equity mutual funds can fall 30-50% when you need money.
+Quality stocks like Bajaj Finance are great investments, but not for emergency funds.

 Is insurance enough?
 Do I still need emergency fund?